Attention Summer Interns: 6 Tips to Get the Most from Your Experience

-A study published by Forbes found that 63% of college graduates who completed a paid internship received a job offer, compared to 35% who never interned.
-In addition, graduates with paid internships received a starting salary that was 28% higher than their peers without internship experience.
+A study published by Forbes found that 63 percent of college graduates who completed a paid internship received a job offer, compared to 35 percent who never interned.
+In addition, graduates with paid internships received a starting salary that was 28 percent higher than their peers without internship experience.

 So after you’ve landed an internship, how can you make the most of it?